Rong0707/sensitivity_survival/Survival/README.md

 - SimulateU_surv.R
   - Simulate the unmeasured confounder by stochastics EM method.
 Output is a list of simulated confounders and the corresponding posterior probabilities.
 - surv_sens_var.R and surv_sens_ipw.R
-  - Both are used to estimate the treatment effect assuming the existence of simulated confounders.
+  - Both are used to estimate the treatment effect assuming the existence of simulated confounders via regresssion adjustment and inverse probability weighting, respectively.
 - emU_surv.R
   - Estimate the treatment effect by EM method.
 Output is the estimated regression coefficients.
 - surv_final.R
   - This function is used to estimate the standard errors of estimates by EM method.

 ## Example
+- IBD_UC.R
+  - This is how we perform sensitivity analysis on the IBD UC data.